danielchang2001/Canvas-Analytics-Tool/README.md

 # Canvas Grade Analytics Tool

-Displays statistics on your performance to the class average for any class on Canvas.
-Includes tool to remove and add new assignments to calculate potential grade.
+Gives a more detailed analysis for a user's grade on a Canvas course using web scraping.
+Includes grade calculator tool.

 ## Description

-An in-depth paragraph about your project and overview of use.
+Command line application that displays statistics on a student's performance to the average grade for any class on Canvas.
+Allows user to choose custom weights for each grading category in case the ones listed on Canvas are not accurate.
+Includes tool that removes and adds new 'what if' assignments, calculates potential grades, and redisplays updated statistics in real time.
+Includes individual assignment grade printing and also a simple curses main menu GUI.

+Designed using Python and Selenium Python API.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+* pip install selenium
 * ex.
 Windows 10

 ### Installing